-With September and back-to-school season coming to a close, it is fitting to reflect on what reads we can borrow from college students’ syllabi.
+With September and back-to-school season coming to a close, it is fitting to reflect on what we can borrow from college students’ syllabi.
+For those of us who have not attended university, did not pay attention in class, or would simply enjoy a dose of nostalgia, here are some university-adjacent reads without the added stress of grades or the sky-high price.
 Who says learning starts and stops in school?
-For those of us who have not attended university, did not pay attention in class, or would simply enjoy a dose of nostalgia, here are some reads that will offer you a university-adjacent education (without the added stress or sky-high price of actually attending).
-The following list is composed of classic, philosophy, and literature works that are frequently assigned in academic settings, and that include both timeless and timely messages that merit integration into our lives.

 The Divine Comedy by Dante Alighieri

 The Divine Comedy (1320) is a three part epic poem written by Dante Alighieri.
-It depicts the human soul’s pilgrimage away from and back to God.
-Along this journey occurs Dante’s lengthy and laborious process of spiritual transmutation.
-The account follows him first through the circles of hell (Inferno), the limbo of purgatory (Purgatorio), and finally, into the heavenly realm of paradise (Paradiso).
+Each part depicts the human soul’s pilgrimage away from and ultimately back to God.
+The self-inserted protagonist, also called Dante, travels through the circles of hell (Inferno), the limbo of purgatory (Purgatorio), and finally, into the heavenly realm of paradise (Paradiso).

-Virgil, the ancient Roman poet, makes a cameo as Dante’s guide in Inferno.
-Hell is located inside of the Earth and consists of nine concentric circles.
-Souls who committed unrepented sins—such as perverting their human intelligence by using it to do wrong, for example—reside here.
-Some of its residents include infamous Italian public figures, artists, and politicians (the shade is evident).
+Virgil, the ancient Roman poet, makes a cameo as Dante’s guide in “Inferno.”
+We quickly learn this is not the place one wants to be.
+Souls who committed unrepented sins in their life—such as perverting their human intelligence by using it for trickery, for example—reside here.
+Some other of its residents include infamous Italian public figures, artists, and politicians (the shade is evident).
+Hell consists of nine levels.
 The worse the crime, the worse the person’s punishment, and the lower their designated circle.

-The Inferno represents the necessity of recognizing, repenting, and rejecting one’s sinful nature in order to spiritually progress out of (self-inflicted) perpetual torment and into eternal bliss.
+The Inferno represents the necessity of recognizing, repenting, and rejecting one’s sinful nature in order to spiritually progress out of self-inflicted, perpetual torment, and into eternal bliss.
 After this initial repentance, the soul progresses to Purgatorio for further cleansing.
 Once cleansed completely, it enters the realm of Paradiso.
+Dante describes this realm as being as too bright for his human eyes, which need “adjusting” upon entering this exalted, transcendent state.

-Dante’s character describes this realm as too bright for his human eyes.
-They must adjust to taking in so much light.
-This experience is analogous to the meaning of the work as a whole.
+This triumphant finale is analogous to the meaning of the work as a whole.
 The human person is flawed and must spiritually perfect themself to be worthy of walking with God.
 Timeless, truly.
 Even an atheist has to admit the beautiful sentiment of such a story.

 The Iliad and The Odyssey by Homer